Board of Directors

 Appointed to the Board and as Chair on 25 November 2010

-John is a board member of Catholic Health Australia; a member of the Advisory Committee for the Centre for Emotional Health at Macquarie University and an Adjunct Professor of Law at the University of Western Sydney.
+John is a board member of Catholic Health Australia and Catholic Professional Standards Ltd; Chair of Mary MacKillop Today and the McKell Institute; a member of the Advisory Committee for the Centre for Emotional Health at Macquarie University and an Adjunct Professor of Law at the University of Western Sydney.
 John was most recently the Chief Executive Officer of Alzheimer’s Australia NSW September 2008 – November 2017.

 John worked as a teacher for 16 years until his election to Parliament in 1995 – 2008.
 He served 10 years as a Minister, including the portfolios of Fair Trading, Sport and Recreation, Police and Corrective Services, Transport, Finance, State Development, and Education and Training.
 He was Deputy Premier when he retired in 2008.

 Subsequently, he has also served as Chancellor of the University of New England in 2013 and 2014.

 John was awarded a Member of the Order of Australia in the Queen’s Birthday Honours List in 2015 for significant service to the community through leadership positions with health organisations, to tertiary education, and to the Parliament of NSW.

 James (Jim) Birch, AM

 BA (Health Administration), FCHSM, MNATSIHEC

 Appointed to the Board on 1 February 2016

 Jim joined the Board following his retirement as a Partner with Ernst and Young having been the Global Health Leader.
 He had also been the Government and Public Sector Leader from 2012 until the end of 2014.
 Prior to this, Jim was also the Lead Partner in Health and Human Services for Asia Pacific.